msqd/harp/docs/start/docker.rst

     docker-compose up

-You'll be able to find the same setup as we previously described using docker by itself, but with the added benefit of having a configuration file (instead of passing all settings on command line (this is also possible using docker by itself, but is out of this document scope for now).
+You'll be able to find the same setup as we previously described using docker by itself, but with the added benefit of having a configuration file instead of passing all settings on the command line.

+.. include:: _next_steps.rst